 It’s lights out at this global dining phenomenon, where you'll eat dinner in complete darkness

 Dans le Noir is Australia’s first dip into Paris’s high-concept dining-in-the-dark experience.
-At South Yarra’s Como Melbourne, diners are invited to eat, drink and interact with each other in complete darkness.
+At the restaurant, diners are invited to eat, drink and interact with each other in complete darkness.

 The aim of the project is to highlight not-for-profit organisations that support blind and visually impaired people in their everyday lives, including Vision Australia, SensWide and Blind Sports Victoria.
 The concept started back in 2004 and has since established restaurants in Paris, Auckland, London, St Petersburg, Barcelona and Nairobi.